 Here is a comparison of some of the top ERP vendors and systems, along with thumbnail descriptions of their products' functionality.

 Using extensive research into ERP software, TechTarget editors focused on the market shareholders that make up the top 80%.
 Our research included data from Gartner, Forrester and TechTarget's internal research.

 Epicor Software Corp.'s ERP is a full ERP system that encompasses core financial and human capital management software, and that also offers integrated software for customer relationship management, manufacturing operations, supply chain management (SCM), product management, planning and scheduling, sales management, service management, and project management.

 Epicor ERP is one of the top ERP systems tailored for discrete manufacturing, notably in the industrial machinery, electronics and high tech, fabricated metals, and rubber and plastics industries.
-Its strength is in providing industry vertical-specific ERP systems for midsize and smaller companies so they don't have to tune their own systems to work in their industries.
+Its strength is in providing industry vertical-specific ERP systems for mid-sized businesses and smaller companies so they don't have to tune their own systems to work in their industries.

 The system has an agile business architecture designed to give global companies the flexibility to adapt to the varying requirements of different countries, industries and devices.
 Epicor also has a worldwide consulting staff.

 Epicor ERP is available as a software as a service (SaaS) subscription.
 It can also be deployed on premises or as an infrastructure as a service system that resides in the cloud, but that corporate IT runs and supports.
 It runs on a 100% Microsoft software stack.